boxcar/boxcar-cordova-plugin/README.md

 * `clientKey` (required) - Key used to access service,
 * `secret` - (required) - Secret value needed to access service
 * `server` - (required) - Url of push bridge server
-* `androidSenderID` - (required, android only) - Project number
-  assigned to your application in Google Developers Console
 * `richUrlBase` - (required) - Url of server where html content of received pushes are available
 * `icon` - (optional, android only) - ID of android resource placed in `res/drawable/` with icon that can be used to display in your notifications